How to watch NHL Outdoor games at Lake Tahoe this weekend

-Tune to NBC at 5:00 p.m.
-ET this Sunday to watch the premiere of Doc Emrick – The Voice of Hockey, Presented by Discover – detailing the illustrious career of U.S. Hockey Hall of Fame member and eight-time Sports Emmy Award winner Mike ‘Doc’ Emrick.
-Emrick announced his retirement late in 2020 following a 47-year career broadcasting professional hockey, including the last 15 as the lead play-by-play voice for NBC Sports’ NHL coverage.
-For more on the 60-minute documentary, click here.

-See below for additional information on how to watch/live stream the game.
+See below for additional information on how to watch/live stream the games.
 Click here for the latest stats, scores, and division standings.

 RELATED: 2021 NHL Season: How to watch, new format, key dates, and schedule